 -Artist Statement, 2019

 Barry Purcell is a fourth-generation painter and photographer born in Virginia Beach, VA in 1973.
-He received his Bachelor of Arts from James Madison University in 1996 and currently resides in Richmond, VA and Virginia Beach.
+He received his Bachelor of Science from James Madison University in 1996, Juris Doctorate and Master of Business from the University of Richmond in 2000.
+He currently resides in Richmond, VA and Virginia Beach.